Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Introduction

-In this paper, we present Voila, a \poc for TaDA~\cite{PintoDG14}, which goes beyond existing checkers and verifiers by supporting a substantially more complex program logic, handling fine-grained concurrency, linearizability, abstract atomicity, and other advanced features.
-We believe that our systematic development generalizes to other complex logics.
-Our contributions are: \begin{itemize} \item The Voila \term{proof outline language}, which supports a large subset of TaDA and enables users to write proof outlines very similar to those used by the TaDA authors~\cite{PintoDG14,Pinto16} (\secref{voila_language_overview}).
+In this paper, we present Voila, a \poc for TaDA~\cite{PintoDG14}, which goes beyond existing proof outline checkers and automated verifiers by supporting a substantially more complex program logic, handling fine-grained concurrency, linearizability, abstract atomicity, and other advanced features.
+We believe that our systematic development of Voila generalizes to other complex logics.
+Our contributions are as follows: \begin{itemize} \item The Voila \term{proof outline language}, which supports a large subset of TaDA and enables users to write proof outlines very similar to those used by the TaDA authors~\cite{PintoDG14,Pinto16} (\secref{voila_language_overview}).

 \item A systematic approach to automate the expansion of a proof outline into a full \emph{proof candidate} via a normal form and heuristics (\secref{proof_candidate}).
 Our approach automates most proof steps (20 out of 22 in the running example from \figref{lock_tada_proof_outline}).